 This season’s armadillo hunting has started with a bang.
 There’s plenty of quarry as the local pack of coyotes has moved away.
 Lots of rabbits on the golf course is another sign that the coyotes have taken a hike.
 However, in the wee hours of the night a week ago, I did hear a strange howl out there on the fourth fairway of the golf course.

 The local radio has been reporting that Florida panthers (no, not the sports team) have moved north of the Caloosahatchee River for the first time.
-Perhaps it is a coincidence, but a black Labrador and a house cat have been reported missing—another good reason to walk out our pack of Jack Russells in daylight hours.To read more, a subscription is needed: Click here to subscribe
+Perhaps it is a coincidence, but a black Labrador and a house cat have been reported missing—another good reason to walk out our pack of Jack Russells in daylight hours.To read more, a subscription is required.
+Log in or click here to subscribe.